gbv/libso/libso.md

     org:Site a rdfs:Class, owl:Class ;
         rdfs:label "Site"@en ;
-        rdfs:comment """An office or other premise at which the organization is located.
+        rdfs:comment "An office or other premise at which the organization is located.
 Many organizations are spread across multiple sites and many sites will host multiple locations.
 In most cases a Site will be a physical location.
             However, we don't exclude the possibility of non-physical sites such as a virtual office with an associated post box and phone reception service.
-            Extensions may provide subclasses to denote particular types of site."""@en ;
+            Extensions may provide subclasses to denote particular types of site."@en ;
         rdfs:isDefinedBy <http://www.w3.org/ns/org> .

 ## Properties from the Service Ontology